How Much Can You Sell on eBay UK Before Paying Tax? (2026 Guide)

 RuleWhat triggers itWhat it means for you

 You can hit the reporting threshold without owing a penny in tax (e.g. selling £2,000 of inherited furniture).
-And you can owe tax without ever hitting the reporting threshold (e.g. reselling £900 of car parts at a profit — you're trading, but eBay won't report you).
+You can also need to report trading income, and may owe tax, without hitting eBay's platform-reporting threshold (e.g. taking £1,500 in gross receipts from reselling car parts across a dozen sales).

 The rest of this guide handles them as two separate questions: Will eBay report me? and Do I actually owe tax?